Click on the picture above and you can browse the booklet.

 C A F Törner studied to pries in Gothenburg and Lund.
 Han moved around and setteled after a while in Torestorp where he married Anna Brita Linnartsson.
 Then he got employment as assistant vicar in Drängsered, where he styed until he died.
 CAF Törner wrote a review 1877, you can read it here if you click on the picture above to the left.

-(You can click on all pictures, as usual.
-You can browse the booklet above to the left.)
+(You can click on all pictures, as usual.)

 The farm for the assistant vicar (priest) in Älmö, Drängsered, 2009